ZachBeta/DOOM.rb/WORKLOGS.md

 - [x] Performance & Display
   - Show frame rate (FPS) in top left display

+- [x] Graphics & Engine
+  - Out of scope - this is a proof of concept implementation, and NOT a product
+    - Analyze PrBoom+ for modern features balance
+    - Review ZDoom for advanced features

 ## Next
 * [ ] Feature list
     - Document feature parity goals with Chocolate Doom first